 Fatherly spoke to Benson about why so many of us suck at conflict, they keys to productive disagreement, and why asking the right questions is so essential.

 We tend to have a pretty narrow view of conflict.
 We think of it as something terrible and avoidable.

 If you want to convince your kid to value cleanliness, you don’t just tell them to value cleanliness.
 You have to take a really wide approach.
 Sometimes it can take three, 10, or 20 years to really instill values in people and that’s the kind of approach we should have more often in disagreements — not just with children but with spouses and our bosses and our friends.
 Because these arguments are going to last for a long time.
 They’re not going to go away.
 Settling into them, letting them evolve and letting people evolve and develop is how we all grow.

 What is it that makes so many of us avoid conflict?

 We avoid conflict because we were never taught how to argue productively.
 People stumble into this skill and can facilitate some things but most people are just left on their own.
 And when you’re not good at something you try to avoid situations where that skill is necessary to survive.

-In your book you break down some habits to help us break bad habits and make conflicts more productive.
+In your book you explore habits to help break bad habits and make conflicts more productive.
 What are some of the most useful?

 That’s great.
-But incredibly difficult to do in the moment.
+But it can be difficult to do in the moment.